kev512/WalkMyDog/README.md

 #### Attention!

-On the **master** branch, only fully tested and working components, should be added.
+On the **master** branch, should be added only fully tested and working components.
 Each new feature should be developed on a separate, specially dedicated branch (the name of the branch thematically refers to the added functionality).

 #### Adding a new feature